 Partnerships commenced in September 2017 and will last for an initial period of 12 months.

-Keith Collect, Nuvia CEO, commented: Nuvia is delighted to be part of the VINCI UK Foundation, making a real difference in communities across Britain and Ireland.
-I’m confident the support provided by Nuvia’s staff, combined with the generous funding grants from the VINCI UK Foundation, will hugely benefit Blue Apple Veterans and Maryport ABC and we look forwarding to developing our partnerships throughout the course of the year.
+Keith Collett, Nuvia CEO, commented: Nuvia is delighted to be part of the VINCI UK Foundation, making a real difference in communities across Britain and Ireland.
+I’m confident the support provided by Nuvia’s staff, combined with the generous funding grants from our Foundation, will hugely benefit Blue Apple Veterans and Maryport ABC and we look forwarding to developing our partnerships throughout the course of the year.